dwarfhq/nova-flexible-content/README.md

 ### Custom Layout Classes

 Sometimes, `addLayout` definitions can get quite long, or maybe you want them to be shared with other `Flexible` fields.
 The answer to this is to extract your Layout into its own class.
-[See the docs for more information on this](https://whitecube.github.io/nova-flexible-content/#/?id=custom-layout-classes).
+[See the docs for more information on this](https://Dwarf.github.io/nova-flexible-content/#/?id=custom-layout-classes).

 ### Predefined Preset Classes

 In addition to reusable Layout classes, you can go a step further and create `Preset` classes for your Flexible fields.
 These allow you to reuse your whole Flexible field anywhere you want.
 They also make it easier to make your Flexible fields dynamic, for example if you want to add Layouts conditionally.
 And last but not least, they also have the added benefit of cleaning up your Nova Resource classes, if your Flexible field has a lot of `addLayout` definitions.
-[See the docs for more information on this](https://whitecube.github.io/nova-flexible-content/#/?id=predefined-preset-classes).
+[See the docs for more information on this](https://Dwarf.github.io/nova-flexible-content/#/?id=predefined-preset-classes).

 ### Custom Resolver Classes

 By default, the field takes advantage of a **JSON column** on your model's table.
 In some cases, you'd really like to use this field, but for some reason a JSON attribute is just not the way to go.
 For example, you could want to store the values in another table (meaning you'll be using the Flexible Content field instead of a traditional BelongsToMany or HasMany field).
 No worries, we've got you covered!

 Tell the field how to store and retrieve its content by creating your own Resolver class, which basically just contains two simple methods: `get` and `set`.
-[See the docs for more information on this](https://whitecube.github.io/nova-flexible-content/#/?id=custom-resolver-classes).
+[See the docs for more information on this](https://Dwarf.github.io/nova-flexible-content/#/?id=custom-resolver-classes).

 ### Usage with nova-page

-Maybe you heard of one of our other packages, [nova-page](https://github.com/whitecube/nova-page), which is a Nova Tool that allows to edit static pages such as an _"About"_ page (or similar) without having to declare a model for it individually.
+Maybe you heard of one of our other packages, [nova-page](https://github.com/Dwarf/nova-page), which is a Nova Tool that allows to edit static pages such as an _"About"_ page (or similar) without having to declare a model for it individually.
 More often than not, the Flexible Content Field comes in handy.
 Don't worry, both packages work well together!
-First create a [nova page template](https://github.com/whitecube/nova-page#creating-templates) and add a [flexible content](https://github.com/whitecube/nova-flexible-content#adding-layouts) to the template's fields.
+First create a [nova page template](https://github.com/Dwarf/nova-page#creating-templates) and add a [flexible content](https://github.com/Dwarf/nova-flexible-content#adding-layouts) to the template's fields.

-As explained in the documentation, you can [access nova-page's static content](https://github.com/whitecube/nova-page#accessing-the-data-in-your-views) in your blade views using `{{ Page::get('attribute') }}`.
+As explained in the documentation, you can [access nova-page's static content](https://github.com/Dwarf/nova-page#accessing-the-data-in-your-views) in your blade views using `{{ Page::get('attribute') }}`.
 When requesting the flexible content like this, it returns a raw JSON string describing the flexible content, which is of course not very useful.
-Instead, you can simply implement the `Whitecube\NovaFlexibleContent\Concerns\HasFlexible` trait on your page Templates, which will expose the `Page::flexible('attribute')` facade method and will take care of the flexible content's transformation.
+Instead, you can simply implement the `Dwarf\NovaFlexibleContent\Concerns\HasFlexible` trait on your page Templates, which will expose the `Page::flexible('attribute')` facade method and will take care of the flexible content's transformation.

 ```php
 namespace App\Nova\Templates;